EagleUN/vanellope/README.md

 * ```Ctrl + c```
 * ```docker-compose down```

-Read the docker-compose.yml for modification the start of the database For more information about methods you can see the api.yml
+Read the docker-compose.yml for modification the start of the database.

+For more information about methods you can see the api.yml.